shailesh1729/shailesh1729.github.io/content/2022/01/begin-web-dev.md

 ## Why Python?

-One main reason is that it is very simple to learn and you can achieve same functionality with much less code compared to something like Java.
+One main reason is that it is very simple to learn, and you can achieve the same functionality with much less code compared to something like Java.
-If your application are focused towards scientific computing / machine learning / deep learning, then Python is a good choice as most of the technology in this area is available in Python.
+If your applications are focused towards scientific computing / machine learning / deep learning, then Python is a good choice as most of the technology in this area is available in Python.